openstack/governance/reference/licensing.rst

 **Projects run as part of the OpenStack Infrastructure** (in order to *produce* OpenStack software) may be licensed under any `OSI-approved license`_.

+This includes tools that are run with or on OpenStack projects only during validation or testing phases of development (e.g., a source code linter).

 .. _OSI-approved license: http://opensource.org/licenses/alphabetical

 Other licenses (not explicitly listed in this document) may be considered